Sonya Talagi

 Sonya Talagi is a Niuean politician and Cabinet Minister.
 She is the daughter of former Premier of Niue Toke Talagi.

 Talagi was a public servant, working as Director of Transport for the Niuean Government.
 She was first elected to the Niue Assembly in the 2023 Niuean general election.
-While initial results showed her drawing with Birtha Lisimoni-Togahai for the last place on the common roll, final results gave her a two-vote lead.
+While initial results showed her drawing with Richmond Lisimoni-Togahai for the last place on the common roll, final results gave her a two-vote lead.

 On 12 May 2023 she was appointed to the Cabinet of Dalton Tagelagi, her half-brother, as Minister for Education and Social Services.